kUSHAL0601/kUSHAL0601.github.io/content/posts/socket-conn.md

 ### Excessive socket connections
   Since the ServerApp might be hosted at a cluster level, it decreases the number of socket connections GUI needs to handle.
 It might still need an implementation of queue system for socket connection on a very large amount of clusters, but the bound on #devices per GUI instance increases by a large factor.
 ### Scalability
-Also since the number of ServerApp resources can be easily scaled and configured, blocking security features is not an issue anymore.
+Also since the number of ServerApp resources/copies can be easily scaled _horizontally_ and configured, blocking security features is not an issue anymore.
 A separate monitoring service could be set up for the ServerApp (like a heartbeat), which would be easy to implement to make sure the ServerApp is healthy.

 ### Failure & Retry Pattern
 SecureTea-Core being blocked on failure will no longer be an issue and a retry pattern could be easily implemented if required.
 Also a proxy of some kind is automatically setup here between SecureTea-Core and ServerApp, making the architecture a bit more secure.